What Is a zkEVM?

 Overview of zkEVM projects.

-Overview of zkEVM projects featuring StarkNet, zkSync, Polygon Hermez, and Scroll (source)
+Overview of zkEVM projects featuring StarkNet, ZKsync, Polygon Hermez, and Scroll (source)

 <div class="educational-divider sections-divider"></div>